tahamajs/Deep_Generative_models_course/README.md

 CA3 explores cutting-edge generative modeling techniques: Denoising Diffusion Probabilistic Models (DDPM) and Score-based Generative Models.

+### Key Concepts Explained

+**Denoising Diffusion Probabilistic Models (DDPM)** are generative models that learn to reverse a gradual noising process.
+They consist of two processes:

+- **Forward Process (Diffusion)**: Gradually adds Gaussian noise to data over T timesteps, following a variance schedule β₁ to β_T.
+- **Reverse Process (Denoising)**: Learns to remove noise step-by-step using a neural network (typically a U-Net) that predicts noise at each timestep.
+- **Training Objective**: Simplified loss that predicts the added noise, enabling stable training.
+- **Sampling**: Iterative denoising starting from pure noise to generate new samples.
+- **DDIM**: Denoising Diffusion Implicit Models provide faster sampling by taking larger steps while maintaining quality.

+**Score-based Generative Models** learn the score function (gradient of the log-density) of the data distribution.
+They can generate samples using stochastic processes:

+- **Score Function**: ∇_x log p(x), the gradient pointing toward higher probability regions.
+- **Score Matching**: Objective to learn the score function by matching it to the true score.
+- **Langevin Dynamics**: MCMC sampling using ∇_x log p(x) to move toward data distribution.
+- **Annealed Langevin Dynamics**: Multi-scale sampling with different noise levels for efficiency.
+- **Connection to Diffusion**: Score-based models are related to diffusion through the concept of time-reversal.

+These models represent the current state-of-the-art in generative modeling, offering superior sample quality compared to earlier approaches like VAEs and GANs.

 Key components in `CAs/CA3/codes/`:

 1. **Diffusion Models**: Forward process (adding noise) and reverse process (denoising) for generating high-quality images.